apache/beam/website/www/site/content/en/blog/dataframe-api-preview-available.md

 The easiest way to get involved with this effort is to try out DataFrames and let us know what you think!
 You can send questions to user@beam.apache.org, or file bug reports and feature requests in [jira](https://issues.apache.org/jira).
-In particular, it would be really helpful to know if there’s an operation we haven’t implemented yet that you’d find useful, so that we can prioritize it.
+In particular, it would be really helpful to know if there's an operation we haven't implemented yet that you'd find useful, so that we can prioritize it.

-If you’d like to learn more about how the DataFrame API works under the hood and get involved with the development we recommend you take a look at the [design doc](http://s.apache.org/beam-dataframes) and our [Beam summit presentation](https://2020.beamsummit.org/sessions/simpler-python-pipelines/).
+If you'd like to learn more about how the DataFrame API works under the hood and get involved with the development we recommend you take a look at the [design doc](http://s.apache.org/beam-dataframes) and our [Beam summit presentation](https://2020.beamsummit.org/sessions/simpler-python-pipelines/).
-From there the best way to help is to knock out some of those not implemented operations, we’re coordinating that work in [BEAM-9547](https://issues.apache.org/jira/browse/BEAM-9547).
+From there the best way to help is to knock out some of those not implemented operations.
+We're coordinating that work in [BEAM-9547](https://issues.apache.org/jira/browse/BEAM-9547).